magnum357i/mpv-dualsubtitles/README.md

 | <kbd>Ctrl+B</kbd>   | delete the merged file                    |
 | <kbd>Ctrl+C</kbd>   | copy subtitles to clipboard               |

-# How Does Auto Selection Work?
+# How Does Auto-Selection Work?
 - Find subtitles based on the preferred languages.
 - Skip forced and ignored subtitles.
 - Sort subtitles by size.